Cannon Hill Anglican College: History

-The College, originally called Cannon Hill College, opened in 1989 with seventy-nine students and three buildings.
-In 1994, it became an Anglican school in the Diocese of Brisbane, changing its name to Cannon Hill Anglican College to reflect this.
-The school has had five principals: Rod Wells, the College founder; Suzanne Bain; Greg Wain; Robyn Bell; and Gary O'Brien, who currently holds the role.
+The College, originally called Cannon Hill College, opened in 1989 with 79 students and three buildings.
+In 1994, it became an Anglican school in the diocese of Brisbane, changing its name to Cannon Hill Anglican College to reflect this.
+The school has had five principals: Rod Wells (the founder of the college), Suzanne Bain, Greg Wain, Robyn Bell and Gary O'Brien, who currently holds the role.
 Currently, the school caters for Prep to Year 12, with upwards of approximately 1,000 students, and is a co-educational school.
 From 30 March until 22 May, full-scale operations were interrupted due to the coronavirus pandemic and under advice from the Queensland Government.
 Regular schooling was resumed on 25 May, after a slow reintroduction of senior students back to the college.

 Facilities

 The College has a number of modern facilities, including an 1,100-seat auditorium, a design and technology workshop, a product design studio, a graphic design studio, and a research centre.
 A new science facility has also been constructed on the west side of the school.
 Its sporting facilities support basketball, cricket, hockey, netball, rugby, football (soccer), touch football, tennis, athletics, and volleyball.

 Most noteworthy of the College's facilities are its integrated arts facility, which incorporates a visual arts wing and lecture theatre; a music centre with sound-proof teaching studios (including the professional recording studio Ghostgum Audio); an orchestral recording studio; and dedicated drama studios.